fabiopolimeni/days_and_knights/NOTES.md

 * Animation nodes and refs are enities instead of components and they need to be despawned?
 Very counter intuitive.
 * The name of the animations get an automatic `_#` which will be very difficult to predict before hand, hence difficult to create CI pipelines but for simple demos.
 * No navmesh.
 Point and click is unfeasible.
+* I feel I should have used the `animation_controller`, but the lack of documentation made me opt for writing my simpler animator than spending time learning an undocumented component.

 ## Tools